-4 Conservation District, the Central Permit Bureau shall forward such application to the Planning 1 Department for determination as to whether the application is subject to the provisions of this Article 2 and, if so, for approval under this Article.
-An application for a Permit to Alter or Permit to Demolish 3 or for new and replacement construction in any Conservation District shall be filed by the owner or 4 authorized agent for the owner of the property for which the permit is sought with the Planning 5 Department.
-Each application shall be verified by at least one property owner or his or her authorized 6 agent attesting to the truth and correctness of all facts, statements and information presented.
-7 (a) Content of Applications.
-The content of applications shall be in accordance with the 8 policies, rules and regulations of the Department and the Historic Preservation Commission.
-All 9 applications shall be upon forms prescribed therefore and shall contain or be accompanied by all 10 information required to assure the presentation of all pertinent facts for proper consideration of the 11 case and for the permanent record.
-Applications shall include the following information: 12 (1) Plans, sections and elevations showing all existing and proposed work, including but not 13 limited to color, texture of materials, architectural design, profile, and detail; 14 (2) All demolition calculations and associated detail drawings showing all interior and 15 exterior alterations associated with the proposed scope of work, including but not limited to any 16 changes to the exterior and internal structural framework, floor plates, removal of interior walls, or 17 changes to the foundation; 18 (3) Specifications describing the means and methods associated with the proposed scope of 19 work, including any technical specifications for all exterior restoration or cleaning work; 20 (4) Photographs showing the property and the context of its surroundings; 21 (5) Any other information that the Department determines may be necessary for the 22 particular scope of work proposed; and 23 (6) Information needed for the preparation and mailing of notices as specified in Section 24 1111.4.
+Department for determination as to whether the application is subject to the provisions of this Article

+Department.
+Each application shall be verified by at least one property owner or his or her authorized

+- (a) Content of Applications.
+The content of applications shall be in accordance with the policies, rules and regulations of the Department and the Historic Preservation Commission.
+All applications shall be upon forms prescribed therefore and shall contain or be accompanied by all information required to assure the presentation of all pertinent facts for proper consideration of the case and for the permanent record.
+Applications shall include the following information: - (1) Plans, sections and elevations showing all existing and proposed work, including but not limited to color, texture of materials, architectural design, profile, and detail; - (2) All demolition calculations and associated detail drawings showing all interior and exterior alterations associated with the proposed scope of work, including but not limited to any changes to the exterior and internal structural framework, floor plates, removal of interior walls, or changes to the foundation; - (3) Specifications describing the means and methods associated with the proposed scope of work, including any technical specifications for all exterior restoration or cleaning work; - (4) Photographs showing the property and the context of its surroundings; - (5) Any other information that the Department determines may be necessary for the particular scope of work proposed; and - (6) Information needed for the preparation and mailing of notices as specified in Section 1111.4.

-1111.4.
-Planning Department BOARD OF SUPERVISORS 1 (b) In addition to the contents specified for applications in (1) above, any application for a Permit to Demolish shall also contain the following information: 2 (1) An updated historic resource evaluation and conditions assessment report that includes 3 any pertinent information on the condition of the building and historical, architectural, and cultural 4 documentation about the building; 5 (2) The amount paid for the property; 6 (3) The date of purchase, the party from whom purchased, and a description of the business 7 or family relationship, if any, between the owner and the person from whom the property was 8 purchased; 9 (4) The cost of any improvements since purchase by the applicant and date the 10 improvements were made; 11 (5) The assessed value of the land, and improvements thereon, according to the most recent 12 assessments; 13 (6) Real estate taxes for the previous five years; 14 (7) Annual debt service, if any, for the previous five years; 15 16 (8) All appraisals obtained within the previous five years by the owner or applicant in 17 connection with his or her purchase, financing or ownership of the property; (9) Any listing of the property for sale or rent, price asked and offers received, if any; 18 (10) Any consideration by the owner for profitable and adaptive uses for the property, 19 20 including renovation studies, plans, and bids, if any; 20 (11) If it is a Preservation Lot eligible to transfer TDR, the amount and value of such 21 untransferred TDR; (12) Annual gross income from the property for the previous five years; 23 (13) Itemized operating and maintenance expenses for the previous five years; 24 (14) Annual cash flow for the previous four years; and 25 Planning Department BOARD OF SUPERVISORS Page 25
+(b) In addition to the contents specified for application s in (1) above, any a pplication for a - Permit to De t molish shall als so contain the followin information:

+- (1) An updated historic resource evaluation and conditions assessment report that includes any pertinent information on the condition of the building and historical, architectural, and cultural documentation about the building; - (2) The amount paid for the property; - (3) The date of purchase, the party from whom purchased, and a description of the business or family relationship, if any, between the owner and the person from whom the property was purchased; - (4) The cost of any improvements since purchase by the applicant and date the improvements were made; - (5) The assessed value of the land, and improvements thereon, according to the most recent assessments; - (6) Real estate taxes for the previous five years; - (7) Annual debt service, if any, for the previous five years; - (8) All appraisals obtained within the previous five years by the owner or applicant in connection with his or her purchase, financing or ownership of the property; - (9) Any listing of the property for sale or rent, price asked and offers received, if any; - (10) Any consideration by the owner for profitable and adaptive uses for the property, including renovation studies, plans, and bids, if any; - (11) If it is a Preservation Lot eligible to transfer TDR, the amount and value of such untransferred TDR; - (12) Annual gross income from the property for the previous five years; - (13) Itemized operating and maintenance expenses for the previous five years; - (14) Annual cash flow for the previous four years; and